 Algeria - Market OverviewAlgeria - Market Overview

-U.S. exporters can find substantial opportunities in Algeria if they have patience and effective Algerian agents or distributors to help translate these opportunities into sales.
-Given the time and resources necessary to successfully develop this market, Algeria is a challenging export market for small to medium-sized enterprises (SMEs).
+Despite these challenges, U.S. exporters can find substantial opportunities in Algeria if they have patience and effective local agents or distributors to help translate these opportunities into sales.
+Given the time and resources necessary to develop this market, Algeria is a challenging destination for small- to medium-sized enterprises (SMEs).

 U.S. companies play a significant role in Algeria’s oil and gas sector.
-Algerian government officials have actively sought to encourage non-hydrocarbon U.S. investment, and despite some large projects awarded to U.S. companies, Algerian government measures, have made the country’s investment climate more restrictive.
-As a result, and because of unanticipated regulations, heavy bureaucracy, and comparatively few incentives, there have been a relatively limited number of U.S. investments in Algeria outside of the hydrocarbon sector.
+Algerian government officials encourage non-hydrocarbon U.S. investment.
+Despite some large projects awarded to U.S. companies, government measures have made the country’s investment climate more complicated and restrictive.
+There are often unanticipated regulations, heavy bureaucracy, and few incentives.
+As a result, there have been a limited number of U.S. investments in Algeria outside of the hydrocarbon sector.